401(k) Contribution Limits for 2023

 - How to plan and reach your retirement-saving targets

 While the 401(k) contribution limit generally increases over time, it is a mistake to assume that it will go up every year.
-Don't blame the IRS for no raise in the limit for 2021.
 By law, year-to-year adjustments in 401(k) contribution limits are based on inflation.

-Thus, standard contribution limits (which apply to people under the age of 50) are unchanged for 2021.
-As shown in the table below, this applies to 401(k) plans and similar plans such as 403(b) plans and 457 plans.
+As shown in the table below, the rise in limits applies to 401(k) plans and similar plans such as 403(b) plans and 457 plans.

 As people get closer to retirement age, they often realize they have some catching up to do when it comes to saving for retirement.
 Catch-up contributions give you a chance to do that.

 People aged 50 and over are eligible to make catch-up contributions.
 These extra contributions are applied over and above the standard contribution limits for 401(k) plans, as well as for 403(b) and 457 plans.